Archibald McDowall, Deputy Chief Officer

 District Officer John Yates Anderson, known affectionately as Jack, was killed in a factory blaze in the city.
 Firefighters managed to save a couple and their 12-year-old son, who acted as caretakers for the building.
 Firefighters had just managed to get the fire under control when Anderson collapsed and died aged 49.
 He joined the MFB in August 1932.
 Anderson was an active member of the Williamstown St Andrew’s Freemason Lodge (no. 470) and many of his fellow brethren attended his funeral.
 He left behind a wife and three children.
 He was an avid football player, kicking the winning goal for Richmond in their 1932 premiership team and playing for North Melbourne from 1935-39.

 20/10/1902 – 24/11/1959

 Thomas Shields was a member of the brigade for 33 years.
 He spent many years of service at Brighton before he was put in charge at the Essendon station.
 He was out at a grass fire in Maribyrnong when he collapsed and died on the way to hospital.
 He left behind a wife, Sara, and children Joan, Sylvia and Rex.
 Rex was also a firefighter, who also held the rank of Station Officer 1, keeping the tradition in the family.
-His funeral was held on November 27, 1959, and he was given full brigade honours.
+Thomas' funeral was held on November 27, 1959, and he was given full brigade honours.
 During his time in the MFB he served at Brighton, North Melbourne, North Essendon, Ascot Vale, Prahran and Brighton.

 Herbert Fergus Green, District Officer